 Don’t Be Generic

+Do you need a design proposal template?
 I have had a website for a while now, but I have always felt like it has been missing something – a visual identity.
 Since graphic design and branding aren’t necessarily my cup of tea, I decided to send a few messages to designers all over the world.
-A few days later, I had several proposals in my inbox.
-As I began reading them however, I quickly noticed an unfortunate trend – they had a lot of “fluff”.
+A few days later, I had several design proposals in my inbox.
+As I began reading them, however, I quickly noticed an unfortunate trend – they had a lot of “fluff”.

-In my opinion, the most successful proposals have at least the following five sections.
-Luckily HolaBrief can help with gathering already the most important informations from your first client consultation within the first 2 sections: Project Overview Template and the Project Goals Template.
+In my opinion, the most successful design proposals have at least the following five sections.
+Luckily HolaBrief can help with gathering already the most important information from your first client consultation within the first 2 sections: Project Overview Template and the Project Goals Template.

 HolaBrief Project Overview exercise